ibbles/LearningUnreal/Material.md

 A Material defines the look-and-feel of an objects.
 Unreal Engine uses [[Physically Based Rendering]], so the purpose of a Material is to define values for the parameters used by that rendering model.
-See _Main Material Node_ below.
+See _Main Material Node_ below and [[Rendering Pipeline]].

 The function of a Material is defined by its [[Material Graph]], which is constructed in the [[Material Editor]].
-The Material has a bunch of inputs.
+A Material has a bunch of inputs.
 Some, such as texture coordinates and vertex colors, come from the mesh being rendered.
-Some, such as camera position and time, come from the engine itself.
+Some, such as camera position and time, come from the engine.
 Some, the [[Material Parameter|Material Parameters]], are user provided.
 The author of the Material creates the parameters and implement their semantics through the [[Material Graph]].